embellics-ai/app/docs/API/RETELL_TENANT_LOOKUP_INTEGRATION.md

 2. Ask which salon/business they're calling about
 3. Use the get-tenant-details tool to look up the business
 4. If business not found, politely ask for clarification
-5. Once business is identified, collect their contact details:
+5. Once business is identified, extract the businessId from tenant.businesses[0].businessId
+6. Collect their contact details:
    - First name
    - Last name
    - Mobile phone number
    - Email address
-6. Use the create-phorest-client tool to register them
+7. Use the create-phorest-client tool to register them (only needs businessId, not tenantId)
-7. Confirm registration was successful
+8. Confirm registration was successful

 IMPORTANT:
 - Always use get-tenant-details first to identify the tenant
-- Store the tenantId from the lookup response
+- Extract the businessId from the tenant.businesses array
-- Pass the tenantId to create-phorest-client
+- Pass only the businessId to create-phorest-client (tenant is automatically resolved)
 - Be patient and friendly if customers need to spell their name or email

 Example conversation: